plenoptic-org/plenoptic/CONTRIBUTING.md

 We build tutorials as Jupyter notebooks so that they can be launched in Binder and people can play with them on their local machine.
-In order to include them in the built docs, add a `nblink` file to the `docs/tutorials/` directory.
+In order to include them in the built docs, add a `nblink` file to the `docs/tutorials/` directory or one of its sub-directories.
 We check for this during the tests, so you won't be able to merge your pull request into `main` unless you've done this!

 This is a json file that should contain the path to the notebook, like so, for `docs/tutorials/my_awesome_tutorial.nblink`: